emanuelegobb/BAB_trading_strat/README.md

 │   └── ...
-├── BAB_no_signal_wealth.jpg      #plot of wealth with base strategy ├── BAB_signal_wealth.jpg      #plot of wealth with trading signal last 4 years ├── README.md               # This file
+├── BAB_no_signal_wealth.jpg      #plot of wealth with base strategy ├── BAB_signal_wealth.jpg      #plot of wealth with trading signal last 4 years ├── Investment Proposal Clean.pdf      #proposal and theory behind the strategy ├── README.md               # This file
 └── .gitignore
 ```